Roots of Resilience

 Our personal narratives and stories play a significant role in shaping resilience.
 The way we make sense of our experiences, and the stories we tell about our lives, can influence our ability to cope with adversity and navigate challenging experiences.

 When we take time to reflect and pay mindful attention to our stories, we can deepen our understanding of ourselves and our place in the world.
-This involves noticing our thoughts, feelings, and physical sensations as they arise, with acceptance and non-judgment.
+They live both in language and in the body — expressed through sensation, gesture, and emotional tone.
+In this way, we can meet our thoughts, emotions, and bodily sensations with awareness as they arise, allowing them to be seen and held with acceptance and non-judgment.

 By becoming more aware of our narratives and their impact on our lives, we can reframe our stories with insight and compassion, acknowledging the complexities of our experiences.
 Our personal stories can then become more intrinsically nuanced, enabling us to meet challenges with a greater sense of creativity and adaptability.

-Resilience is a complex, ever-evolving process influenced by multiple factors across our lives.
-This is something we can cultivate with intention and practice, so we are supported in adapting to our changing circumstances.
+Resilience is a complex, ever-evolving process shaped by multiple factors across our lives.
+This is something we can cultivate with intention and practice, so that we are supported in adapting to our changing circumstances.

-• Keep moving: There are a myriad of ways in which we can move with enjoyment, depending on our individual needs and physical capacities.
+Stay connected to movement: There are a myriad of ways in which we can move with enjoyment, depending on our individual needs and physical capacities.
 Find forms of movement that feel enlivening or relaxing, such as walking in nature, stretching or dancing.
 Listen to what your body is needing, and aim for daily consistency.
-This has been shown to reduce stress and anxiety, improve mood, and increase our energy levels, which supports our capacity to cope with challenges.
+Regular movement has been shown to reduce stress and anxiety, improve mood, and increase our energy levels, which supports our capacity to cope with challenges.

-• Extend gratitude towards your body: Take time to appreciate your physical body, as it is in the present moment.
-We are sometimes caught in patterns of fear-based reactions to discomfort and limitations, or focusing on areas of improvement.
-Consider brief pauses throughout your day to take a few deep breaths and focus on appreciation for your body’s functions, while also acknowledging the ways in which nutritious food and restorative rest support your well-being.
-Through expressing warmth and gratitude towards ourselves, we can cultivate a sense of relaxation and self-acceptance that fosters deepening resilience.
+Extend gratitude towards your body: Take time to appreciate your physical body, as it is in the present moment.
+We are sometimes caught in patterns of fear-based reactions to discomfort and limitation, or focused on areas of improvement.
+Consider brief pauses throughout your day to take a few deep breaths and appreciate your body’s functions, while also acknowledging the ways in which nutritious food and restorative rest support your well-being.
+Through expressing warmth and gratitude towards ourselves, we can cultivate a sense of relaxation and self-acceptance that deepens resilience.

-• Offer yourself encouragement: Speaking with kind and affirming words can bring a sense of encouragement and upliftment for your accomplishments.
-By saying “well done” when you achieve something - even small daily tasks such as preparing a meal, tidying your home, or exercising - this can shift our default ways of critical thinking.
+Offer yourself encouragement: Speaking with kind and affirming words can bring a sense of encouragement and uplift for your accomplishments.
+By saying “well done” when you achieve something – even small daily tasks such as preparing a meal, tidying your home, or exercising – you can gently shift away from default patterns of self-criticism.
 Building new habits supports a growth mindset that can help us develop more confidence in our capacities when we are faced with challenges or setbacks.

-• Reflect on your stories with mindful attention: Through reflecting on our life's experiences with curiosity, we can gain a deeper understanding of ourselves, and how we have overcome previous challenges.
+Reflect on your stories with mindful attention: Through reflecting on our life's experiences with curiosity, we can gain a deeper understanding of ourselves and how we have overcome previous challenges.
 Mindful attention is the practice of paying attention to our thoughts, feelings, and physical sensations in the present moment, without judgment or criticism.
-Consider writing down a challenging experience and approach it with kindness and self-compassion.
+Consider writing down a challenging experience and approaching it with kindness and self-compassion.
 This can support us in deepening self-awareness, and reshaping our personal narrative for greater resilience.

-• Relax into being: We can often live in a goal-orientated state, where we are applying ourselves by doing.
+Relax into being: We can often live in a goal-orientated state, where we are applying ourselves by doing.
 To cultivate resilience, it is also necessary to give ourselves the space to practice being.
 This involves relaxing into the present moment, letting go of an agenda or the need to achieve anything.
-Through taking time to simply unwind, amble in nature, or gaze at the horizon - however brings us a sense of ease - we are nurturing this state of being, and strengthening our resilience.
+Through taking time to simply unwind, amble in nature, or gaze at the horizon – whatever brings us a sense of ease – we nurture this state of being, and strengthen our resilience.

 Conclusion

-Resilience is a quality and skill that is influenced by a multitude of factors throughout our lives.
-These all interweave in unique and complex ways, and affect how we respond and adapt to challenges.
-By tending to the roots of resilience, such as creating meaningful relationships, cultivating self-compassion and deepening our understanding of ourselves, we can support this dynamic process and our overall well-being.
+Resilience is a quality and skill influenced by a multitude of factors throughout our lives.
+These interweave in unique and complex ways, shaping how we respond and adapt to challenge.
+By tending to the roots of resilience – through creating meaningful relationships, practising self-compassion, and deepening our understanding of ourselves – we can support this dynamic, ongoing process and foster our overall sense of well-being.